tekunotri/solarlighthud-redux/readme.md

 * The HUD now uses colors from TF2's color palette.
 No more solid white, no more oversaturated team colors, less solid black boxes with more brown instead.
 * Some instances of text now feature multi-color.
 English only.
 * Removed the white killfeed icons.
 This HUD is now compatible with other killfeed mods, such as the Consistent Kill Icons Pack.
+* This HUD is now designed for 1080p rather than 720p, which means several fixes were made on the positioning of certain HUD elements.
+This may not look right at lower resolutions anymore.
+* Several references to videos are sprinkled around the HUD.
+* Disabled constant pop-up nagging while in a replay-enabled server.

+# TEXT REPLACEMENTS:

+* Replaced all of the in-game tips with over 200 custom ones, most of which are for Demoknight.
+English only.
 * Some text edits were made to make things more concise, notably in PASS Time.
 (Thanks, flareshmoney!)
 English only.
 Some text panels may be too small in other languages.
 * Weapon quality names have been removed.
 You can re-enable them by removing the overrides I've made in chat\_english.txt (the file includes instructions at the top)
 * Some weapons now provide additional information in their descriptions.
 English only.
-* New loading screens.
-* This HUD is now designed for 1080p rather than 720p, which means several fixes were made on the positioning of certain HUD elements.
-This may not look right at lower resolutions anymore.
-* Several references to videos are sprinkled around the HUD.

 # WEAPONS / CLASSES